Skip to main content

 4. Conversation Engine

 Every interaction belongs to a Conversation object.
-The conversation engine handles:
+The Conversation Engine manages:

 • Context persistence